kouts/eslint-config/README.md

   - [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) for disabling all rules that conflict with Prettier
   - [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) for using Prettier as a code formatter with `eslint --fix`
   - [eslint-plugin-simple-import-sort](https://github.com/lydell/eslint-plugin-simple-import-sort) for auto-fixing imports order
-  - [eslint-plugin-import-x](https://github.com/lydell/eslint-plugin-simple-import-sort) for auto-fixing import/export syntax, and prevent issues with misspelling of file paths and import names
   - [eslint-plugin-vitest](https://github.com/vitest-dev/eslint-plugin-vitest) for linting Vitest test files

 ## License